-Matt Whitaker, the U.S. ambassador to NATO, announced on April 1, 2026, that President Trump is actively reevaluating the American commitment to the military alliance.
+Matt Whitaker, the U.S. ambassador to NATO, announced that President Trump is actively reevaluating the American commitment to the military alliance.
 Speaking during a televised interview with Newsmax, the ambassador confirmed that the administration is scrutinizing every international obligation through the lens of current national interests.
 Whitaker suggested that the traditional security architecture established after 1945 is no longer immune to executive review.
 Involvement with the alliance, which had been a foundation of Western security for decades, now faces its most rigorous internal challenge from a sitting commander-in-chief.
+The report was published April 1, 2026.

 Specific details regarding the timing or scope of a potential withdrawal were not provided, yet Whitaker emphasized that the President is looking at the entire spectrum of U.S. foreign engagements.
 Everything is on the table, according to the ambassador.
 This policy shift coincides with the conclusion of active hostilities in the Middle East, as the administration pivots its focus away from long-term collective defense treaties.
 Whitaker told Newsmax that the reevaluation process is detailed.